Ascertainment

 Given the birth of

-offspring with alkaptonuria (aa) to "normal" parents, the parents
+alkaptonuric offspring with (aa) to unaffected "normal" parents, the parents

 normal members.
 The observed ratio

-significantly more alkaptonurics are present in the sample than
+more alkaptonurics are present in the sample than expected from

-expected from the genetic model.
+the genetic model.
 Why is this?
-The answer is the
+The answer is the way in which

-way in which Garrod collected his data, that is, the ascertainment
+Garrod collected his data, which results in ascertainment

 bias.

-One source of ascertainment bias is that Garrod was a physician, and saw people who consulted him medically.
+One source of ascertainment bias is that Garrod as a physician saw people who consulted him medically.
 His data tables includes only families in which at least one child has alkaptonuria.
-Because there is a 3/4 chance that any one child born to Aa parents will not have alkaptonuria, Garrod will not see this "zero class".
+Because there is a 3/4 chance that any single child born to Aa parents will not have alkaptonuria, they will not consult Garrod, and he will not count this "zero class".
 The same is true for (3/4)2 = 9/16 and (3/4)3 = 27/64 of two- & three-child families.
-Thus large numbers of families with Aa parents and 1, 2, 3, or more unaffected children are excluded from his counts, and are underrepresented in his counts.
+Thus, large numbers of families with two Aa parents and 1, 2, 3, or more unaffected children are excluded from his counts, and are underrepresented in his counts.

 A classroom demonstration of